MicrosoftDocs/customer-insights-pr.sk-sk/ci-docs/audience-insights/export-linkedin-ads.md

 ## <a name="known-limitations"></a>Známe obmedzenia

-- Na jeden export do LinkedIn Ads môžete exportovať až 100 000 profilov.
+- Do služby LinkedIn Ads môžete exportovať až 100 000 profilov zákazníkov.
 - Exportovanie do LinkedIn Ads je obmedzené na segmenty.
-- Exportovanie až 100 000 profilov do aplikácie LinkedIn Ads môže trvať až 10 minút.
+- Export až 100 000 profilov zákazníkov do služby LinkedIn Ads môže trvať až 10 minút.

 ## <a name="set-up-the-connection-to-linkedin-ads"></a>Príprava pripojenia do LinkedIn Ads